LoHertel/fastapi-tutorial/articles/hierarchical-tags-workaround/README.md

 > Note: Support for [hierarchical tags](https://github.com/OAI/OpenAPI-Specification/pull/4288) is expected to arrive in the OpenAPI specification 3.2.0 at the earliest, which is currently planned for August 2025.
 After that, FastAPI and Swagger UI / Redoc will also need to adopt the new version.
 I don't expect these changes to be available any time soon.

-Therefore, I'm describing a workaround for the time being which is [based on the idea](https://stackoverflow.com/a/41803677/8057078) of resembling a hirarchical structure inside of tag names.
+Therefore, I'm describing a workaround for the time being which is [based on the idea](https://stackoverflow.com/a/41803677/8057078) of resembling a hierarchical structure inside of tag names.

 ## Workaround